 Dobies: This has been a huge help in allowing our team to focus its energy on day-to-day management (in the pandemic, that has been crucial) and content creation—because we have total confidence that the listening piece is covered.
 When it comes to our overall brand, we know so much more about how healthy it is one day after another.
 And there are a lot of general questions from campus leaders that we can answer with more certainty thanks to this partnership.

 Ipson: We all need more time in our days, right?
 Campus Sonar has freed up at least 1.5 days of my work week that were previously spent cross referencing different analytic platforms and scrolling through feeds to put together reports on volume, engagement, sentiment, etc. I cannot overstate how important the time-saving benefit is to me.

-Now, I can just pass our weekly Campus Sonar report right up the chain and spend the time I saved on developing better strategy based on those fresh metrics.
+Now, I can just pass our regular Campus Sonar report right up the chain and spend the time I saved on developing better strategy based on those fresh metrics.

 Ipson: Even before the switch to Campus Sonar, we made the decision not to publish social content through a third party service or schedule social media content to roll out at a future time.
 There are too many opportunities for formatting bugs or you never know when a crisis is going to hit and your scheduled posts can leave you with egg on your face.
 I don’t mind at all that Campus Sonar doesn’t have social media management software services.